 31. Communications.
-By using the SA services, you consent to receiving electronic communications from SA relating to your account.
-These communications may involve sending emails to your email address provided during registration or other email addresses as provided in the support or use of the SA services, or posting communications in the SA service, or other notices about your account (e.g., payment authorizations, change in password or Payment Method, confirmation e-mails and other transactional information) and are part of your relationship with SA.
+By using the LOYALTYLOOP services, you consent to receiving electronic communications from LOYALTYLOOP relating to your account.
+These communications may involve receiving text messages to your phone number or email address, as provided during initial registration, support or use of the LOYALTYLOOP services, posting communications in the LOYALTYLOOP service, or other notices about your account (e.g., payment authorizations, change in password or Payment Method, confirmation e-mails/texts and other transactional information) and are part of your relationship with LOYALTYLOOP.
+By providing your phone number, you agree to receive text messages from LOYALYTLOOP.
+Message and data rates may apply.
+Message frequency varies.
 You agree that any notices, agreements, disclosures or other communications that we send to you electronically will satisfy any legal communication requirements, including that such communications be in writing.
 You should maintain copies of electronic communications by printing a paper copy or saving an electronic copy.
-You also consent to receiving certain other communications from us, such as newsletters about new SA features and content, special offers, promotional announcements and customer surveys via email or other methods.
-If you no longer want to receive certain non-transactional communications, simply go to "Settings" page of our service or our website to manage your SA communications.
+You also consent to receiving certain other communications from us, such as newsletters about new LOYALTYLOOP features and content, special offers, promotional announcements and customer surveys via email, text message or other methods.
+If you no longer want to receive certain non-transactional communications, go to "Settings" inside LOYALTYLOOP, or the footer of any other LOYALTYLOOP communications.

 (For Customers Subject to GDPR – Effective Date: May 25, 2018)

-THIS DATA PROCESSING AGREEMENT (“DPA”) FORMS PART OF ONE OR MORE AGREEMENTS (THE “UNDERLYING AGREEMENT(S)” THAT REQUIRE SURVEYADVANTAGE, LLC (“SA”) TO PROVIDE CERTAIN SERVICES TO THE CUSTOMER IDENTIFIED IN THE UNDERLYING AGREEMENT(S).
-IN PROVIDING THE SERVICES TO CUSTOMER PURSUANT TO THE UNDERLYING AGREEMENT(S), SA MAY PROCESS PERSONAL DATA ON BEHALF OF CUSTOMER.
-IF AND TO THE EXTENT SA PROCESSES PERSONAL DATA ON BEHALF OF CUSTOMER, THE PARTIES WILL BE SUBJECT TO THE GDPR AND APPLICABLE DATA PROTECTION LAWS AND REGULATIONS.
-IF AND TO THE EXTENT SA PROCESSES PERSONAL DATA ON BEHALF OF CUSTOMER, CUSTOMER WILL BE ACTING IN THE CAPACITY OF CONTROLLER, AND SA WILL BE ACTING IN THE CAPACITY OF PROCESSOR.
+THIS DATA PROCESSING AGREEMENT (“DPA”) FORMS PART OF ONE OR MORE AGREEMENTS (THE “UNDERLYING AGREEMENT(S)” THAT REQUIRE LOYALTYLOOP, LLC (“LOYALTYLOOP”) TO PROVIDE CERTAIN SERVICES TO THE CUSTOMER IDENTIFIED IN THE UNDERLYING AGREEMENT(S).
+IN PROVIDING THE SERVICES TO CUSTOMER PURSUANT TO THE UNDERLYING AGREEMENT(S), LOYALTYLOOP MAY PROCESS PERSONAL DATA ON BEHALF OF CUSTOMER.
+IF AND TO THE EXTENT LOYALTYLOOP PROCESSES PERSONAL DATA ON BEHALF OF CUSTOMER, THE PARTIES WILL BE SUBJECT TO THE GDPR AND APPLICABLE DATA PROTECTION LAWS AND REGULATIONS.
+IF AND TO THE EXTENT LOYALTYLOOP PROCESSES PERSONAL DATA ON BEHALF OF CUSTOMER, CUSTOMER WILL BE ACTING IN THE CAPACITY OF CONTROLLER, AND LOYALTYLOOP WILL BE ACTING IN THE CAPACITY OF PROCESSOR.
 REFERENCES TO THE UNDERLYING AGREEMENT(S) WILL BE CONSTRUED AS INCLUDING THIS DPA.